GameChangerFinance/unimatrix/README.md

 >**Unimatrix** is a real-time protocol where clients reads and writes encrypted data over [GunDB](https://gun.eco/), a decentralized key-value store used as a shared cache storage.
 It creates channels using obfuscated (hashed) keys and encrypted data values, only allowing the bearers of certain channel parameters and right data to locate and decrypt the information.
 Originally created for **GameChanger Wallet** and targeted but not limited to the **Cardano Blockchain**, it aims to improve multi-signature user experience on #RealFi scenarios and boost multisig dapps and services.

-## IMPORTANT

-This repository is under final development and a review process, official npm package publishing and wallet-side updates after some minor breaking changes are yet pending.

-Coming soon!

 ## Table of Contents

 - [Installation](#installation)